-For more information about configuring the Filtering Service precedence order, see "Prioritizing group and domain policies" (version 8.3 or version 8.2).
+For more information about configuring the Filtering Service precedence order, see "Prioritizing group and domain policies" in Administrator Help.

 • The hybrid service always uses the following policy precedence order:

 User > Group > OU > IP address (filtered location)

 Exceptions take precedence over policies.
 The general rules for determining which exception to apply are: